torvalds/linux/Documentation/userspace-api/spec_ctrl.rst

 Speculation Control
 ===================

-Quite some CPUs have speculation related misfeatures which are in fact vulnerabilites causing data leaks in various forms even accross privilege domains.
+Quite some CPUs have speculation-related misfeatures which are in fact vulnerabilities causing data leaks in various forms even across privilege domains.

 The kernel provides mitigation for such vulnerabilities in various forms.
-Some of these mitigations are compile time configurable and some on the kernel command line.
+Some of these mitigations are compile-time configurable and some can be supplied on the kernel command line.

 There is also a class of mitigations which are very expensive, but they can be restricted to a certain set of processes or tasks in controlled